New indicators added to the CHNA platform!

-New maps and data now available for 7 indicators from the Centers for Disease Control and Prevention (CDC) Behavioral Risk Factor Surveillance System (BRFSS).
-Data are multi-year estimates from 2006-2012, replacing data for 2004-2010 and 2005-2011.
-Report tables now display both crude and age-adjusted percentages for each indicator.
-Affected indicators:
+New data by gender and by race / ethnicity now avaialble for eight indicators from the Centers for Disease Control and Prevention (CDC) Behavioral Risk Factor Surveillance System (BRFSS).

 Clinical Care